 - "Turow writes like a dream [with] revelations and surprises aplenty . . .
 Though the trial is center stage, it will be Turow's characters who linger in the mind."—Chicago Tribune

 - "This is thriller writing of the highest order, at once a brilliant character study and superb exploration of the nature, and relative merits, of the truth."—Providence Journal

 - "The master of the courtroom drama."—Daniel Silva, #1 New York Times bestselling author

 - "Turow has established the gold standard for legal thrillers for decades, and he delivers another bar-raising example of his talent here, with his signature absorbing legal details, cerebral suspense, and fascinatingly flawed characters all on full view."—Booklist, Starred Review

-- "This legal mystery tells a fascinating story smoothly and compellingly.
-Turow develops his characters in real, multidimensional ways . . .
-All in all, a truly terrific read."—Forbes
+- "This legal mystery tells a fascinating story smoothly and compellingly . . .
+Turow has a gift for portraying what could be boring courtroom procedurals as gripping dramas . . .
+A truly terrific read."—Forbes

 - "[The Last Trial] gains timely depth through its discussion of thorny moral issues . . .
 Strongly felt."—Kirkus

 - "A fascinating portrait of friendship tested and revealed, as well as a pitch-perfect courtroom thriller."—CrimeReads